External solid wall insulation

 Up to 45% of the heat from your home can escape through the walls if they are not insulated.
 External solid wall insulation works by adding a thermal layer of material to the exterior walls.
 The insulation slows down the rate at which heat is lost through the walls.
 It’s a bit like wrapping your home in a blanket to keep it warm.

-Insulating these walls keeps the warmth in the house for longer and makes homes more comfortable and cheaper to heat.
+Insulating these walls will keep the warmth in the house for longer and makes homes more comfortable and cheaper to heat.

 If you’re not sure whether you have the right type of walls, our assessors will be able to identify whether your house is built with solid or cavity walls when they visit your home to undertake an assessment.